Sinthya01/VSTS-vscode-extension/TFVC_README.md

 Unfortunately, TF.exe doesn't provide the ability to associate work items on check in.
 The most TF.exe can do is submit a check in *comment* with a reference to the work item (which will not actually associate the work item).
 In order to enable checking in to servers that have check-in policies enabled, you must use the TEE CLC (which does provide support for associating work items on check-in).
 Follow [these instructions](#how-do-i-set-up-the-clc-on-windows) to set up the TEE CLC on Windows.

+### *Many files are showing up in the TFVC Viewlet that don't show up in the Visual Studio IDE.
+How can I ignore them?*
+The Visual Studio IDE shows these files as 'Detected Changes' and simply displays the number of them.
+The TFVC Viewlet will display each file individually.
+See [this issue](https://github.com/Microsoft/vsts-vscode/issues/248) for an example of what you may see.
+To properly ignore these files, create a `.tfignore` file and add it to the root folder of your TFVC repository.
+(You will also want to check this file in.)
+You can find the official documentation on how to do this [here](https://www.visualstudio.com/en-us/docs/tfvc/add-files-server#customize-which-files-are-ignored-by-version-control).
+To get started easily, copy this [example file](https://www.visualstudio.com/en-us/docs/tfvc/add-files-server#tfignore-file-example), place it in the root of your repository, update it as necessary and check it in.
+For example, if you want to ignore all files under the `node_modules` folder, you would add a `\node_modules` entry to the `.tfignore` file.

+### *I already have Visual Studio installed.
+How can I determine the location of TF.exe?*
+Here's a tip from **@dsolodow** ([original comment](https://github.com/Microsoft/vsts-vscode/issues/269#issuecomment-311837077)): _When you install Visual Studio, it creates a Start Menu shortcut called "Developer Command Prompt for VS YEAR" where YEAR is 2015, 2017, etc. If you launch that, and then at that prompt run `where tf.exe` it will give you the full path to it that you can then put into the settings.json._

 ### *How can I acquire TF.exe?
 Do I need a version of Visual Studio?*
 Yes, you do need a version of Visual Studio.
 While TF.exe comes with the Community, Enterprise and Professional versions of Visual Studio 2017, there is also a free, standalone "Visual Studio Team Explorer 2017" version that contains TF.exe.
 You can find all of the versions of Visual Studio (including Team Explorer) on the [Visual Studio 2017 Downloads](https://www.visualstudio.com/downloads/) page (which needs to be expanded first).
 It is listed under the "Visual Studio 2017" section on that page.
 The release